GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Related Work

-Building on these observations, we adopt a \emph{topological, graph-theoretic} perspective that models concepts as interconnected networks of similarity, hierarchy, and co-occurrence.
+Building on these observations, we adopt a \emph{graph-guided} perspective, modeling concepts as an interconnected graph of similarity, hierarchy, and co-occurrence.
 Rather than treating concepts in isolation, our framework explicitly captures their interdependencies.
 We instantiate this perspective through a \emph{training-free, online} procedure that retains the practical advantages of inference-time methods while improving robustness to prompt/timestep variations and reducing collateral damage to semantically adjacent concepts.